Skip to content

 What Is IT Staff Augmentation?

 IT staff augmentation is a sourcing model where you hire skilled engineers from an external provider and embed them directly in your own team, under your management, for as long as you need them.
 You keep control of the work and the roadmap; the provider handles recruitment, payroll, benefits and retention.
 It's the fastest way to add specific technical skills — a React developer, a DevOps engineer, a data scientist — without the months and overhead of permanent hiring.
-This guide explains how the model works, how it differs from outsourcing, its benefits and risks, and when it's the right call.
+This guide explains how the model works, how it differs from outsourcing, its benefits and risks, what it costs, and when it's the right call.

 What Is IT Staff Augmentation, Exactly?